michelp/metagration/README.md

   - One simple function for new SQL scripts.

-  - Procedures are transactional, and transaction aware.
+  - Procedures can be transactional, and transaction aware.

   - Generates Point In Time Recovery restore points before migration.